SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 ------------------------------

 If a technology is not relevant in the current model run but may be relevant in the future, one trick to deactivate the technology in the current model run is to specify the year after the end of model time horizon as the **First Year**.
 e.g., if the model time horizon ends at 2050 and we don't want a technology to appear in the results, it's **First Year** can be specified as 2051.
-This can be changed in the future if we want the technolgy to be the part of model run.
+This can be changed in the future if we want the technology to be the part of the model simulation.

 In case we want to delete a technology, the procedure is as follows: